Program Overview

 Academics

-Next Steps at Vanderbilt is committed to integrating students with intellectual disabilities in all aspects of the university and the surrounding community.
-Students will self-direct the development of their program of study through initial and on-going person-centered planning activities.
+Next Steps at Vanderbilt is committed to integrating students with intellectual disability in all aspects of the university and the surrounding community.
+Students will self-direct the development of their program of study through initial and ongoing person-centered planning activities.
 The program of study is a customized plan for achievement in academic areas, independent livings skills, career development, and university life.
-Although Next Steps students work toward completing an individual program of study, they must also complete the program to earn a Career and Community Studies certificate on completion
+Although Next Steps students work toward completing an individual program of study, they must also complete the program to earn a Career and Community Studies certificate on completion.
+Opportunities will be available to earn microcredentials through digital badging and to pursue a registered apprenticeship program to earn an industry-recognized credential.

 • Vanderbilt University Courses

-Each program of study includes students auditing up to two Vanderbilt University courses per semester as determined by students' individualized needs in connection to their academic and career goals and person-centered planning.
+Each program of study includes students auditing two Vanderbilt University courses per semester as determined by students' individualized interests in connection to their academic and career goals and person-centered planning.
+Students will complete a liberal core education aligned to the Vanderbilt undergraduate program of study as well as a focused academic pathway.
 Students are held accountable and supported in their learning objectives through individual learning agreements.
 These learning agreements detail the assignments, academic supports needed, and expectations based on the student.
 Learning goals are based on key concepts that are critical to each respective class as noted in the course syllabus and on goals identified for each student in the Next Steps program.

 • Next Steps Courses

-During the first-year and sophomore years, the students enroll in three weekly, foundational Next Steps' Career and Community Studies (CCS) courses that focus on skill development that is essential for living an independent life.
-Juniors and seniors self-select the topic of their CCS semester-long seminars.
+During the first-year and sophomore years, students enroll in foundational Next Steps courses (NEXT) that focus on skill development that is essential for living an independent life.
+Juniors and seniors self-select the topic of their independent study, experiential seminar.
+Seniors self-select a topic for their capstone experience, connecting to their career and post-graduation goals.
 Under the supervision of their advisors and with the support of individual tutors, students co-create and complete experiential learning objectives that are designed to build mastery on such topics as civic engagement, requesting accommodations in the workplace, using public transportation and more.

 • Pathways